 9. NASCAR Drivers

-Drivers in the top stock-car circuit have their share of superstitions, including green cars being bad luck and a hesitance to carry $50 bills.
+Drivers have their share of superstitions, including green cars being bad luck and reservations about carrying $50 bills.
 Possibly the most inexplicable, though, is their adamant refusal to deal with peanuts in their hulls.
 Specifically, the hulls seem to bother drivers since shelled peanuts or nuts in candy bars are perfectly kosher for the track.

 No one is quite sure from where this superstition springs, but it has almost certainly been around since NASCAR's beginnings.
-One theory dates the tradition back to a 1937 race in Nashville in which peanut shells were sprinkled on the cars of five drivers, all of whom crashed during the race.
-Another possible backstory holds that one of Junior Johnson's crew was eating peanuts when an engine blew, and the blame fell on the nuts themselves.
+One theory explored by Snopes traces the tradition back to a 1937 race in Nashville in which peanut shells were sprinkled on the cars of five drivers, all of whom crashed during the race.
+Another possible story holds that a member of NASCAR legend Junior Johnson's crew was eating peanuts when an engine blew, and the blame fell on the nuts themselves.
 Others claim that when racing was gaining popularity in the 1930s, mechanics would often find peanut shells from the nearby grandstands in the cylinders of engines that had failed.
-Whatever the origin, don't take peanuts to the track with you.
-Any other kind of nut or legume is okay, but peanut shells will only cause misfortune.
-[Image courtesy of SavvyCenter.com]

-Lining up across from Jaguars defensive tackle Henderson would be pretty terrifying under the best circumstances; the behemoth stands 6'7" and weighs 335 pounds.
-The former University of Tennessee star has an even more intimidating pregame superstition, though: he has assistant team trainer Joe Sheehan slap him open-handed across the face as hard as Sheehan possibly can.
+Lining up across from longtime Jacksonville Jaguars defensive tackle Henderson would have been pretty terrifying under the best circumstances since he stands 6'7" and weighed 335 pounds in his playing days.
+The former University of Tennessee star had an even more intimidating pregame superstition during his days in Jacksonville, though: He would have assistant team trainer Joe Sheehan slap him open-handed across the face as hard as Sheehan possibly can.
 According to the Florida Times-Union, Henderson and Sheehan began the ritual during the 2003 season as a way to get Henderson amped up for the game by taking the day's first hit in a controlled environment in the locker room.
-Apparently the strategy works, as Henderson has twice made the Pro Bowl since Sheehan started unloading on him.
-This video illustrates the superstition in all its glory with some NSFW language:
+Apparently the strategy worked, as Henderson twice made the Pro Bowl after Sheehan started unloading on him.
+This video above illustrates the superstition in all its glory with some NSFW language.